Kodylow/matador-old/README.md

 Support for the other endpoints for audio, embeddings, and images will be added over the next few days.

-Renegade passes the request through exactly as if you were hitting against the actual API, replacing the L402 Authorization Header the client hits against renegade with your API key.
+Matador passes the request through exactly as if you were hitting against the actual API, replacing the L402 Authorization Header the client hits against matador with your API key.
 Clients pay you in Bitcoin, you pay the API service with your credit card.

-Renegade is a WIP, use at your own risk (MIT LICENSE copied below)
+Matador is a WIP, use at your own risk (MIT LICENSE copied below)

 ## Getting Started

-Here's how to get Renegade up and running
+Here's how to get Matador up and running

 ### Prerequisites